rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-node-verify-server-name</code></td>
 		<td>Hostname to verify on certificate returned by a node.
-		    <br><br>When node verifies a certificate it normally checks that the hostname in the certificate matches the hostname of the connecting node.
-This flags explicitly tells the node which hostname will actually be in the presented certificate.
-This allows you to sign a single certificate, with a single hostname, and distribute that to all nodes.
-It&#39;s mostly useful when enabling mutual TLS.
+		    <br><br>When a node verifies a certificate, it normally checks that the certificate&#39;s hostname matches the peer&#39;s hostname.
+This flag explicitly tells the node which hostname to expect in the certificate.
+It allows you to use a single certificate, with a single hostname, across all nodes.
+This is primarily useful when mutual TLS is enabled.
 </td>
 	</tr>
 	<tr>